-E2 Has been removed from the CDS.
+E2.
+Has been removed from the CDS.

-E3 Areas in which all or most students are required to complete some course work prior to graduation:
+E3.
+Areas in which all or most students are required to complete some course work prior to graduation:

-Χ Arts/fine arts
+□ Arts/fine arts Physical Education

-Computer literacy
+Computer literacy Intensive writing

-English (including composition)
+English (including composition) -

-Χ Foreign languages
+Foreign languages

-Χ History
+□ History

-Χ Humanities
+□ Humanities

-Χ Mathematics
+□ Mathematics

 Philosophy

-Χ Sciences (biological or physical)
+Sciences (biological or physical)

-Χ Social science
+□ Social science

-Χ Other (describe):
+□ Other (specify):